 Get ready for the easiest, juiciest, softest meatballs!
 These meatballs are my love note to cooking and actually are one of the things that inspired me to start Chop Happy.

+These are my good luck anything is possible slow cooker recipe.
 Years ago, Tom entered me into a contest for Rachael Ray’s TV show.
 The contest was to be the author of the “The Great American Cookbook.”
 This was the recipe that took me all the way to the Top 10.
 Although I didn’t win, it changed my life forever.
 It sparked my ambition to share my easy comfort food recipes with other home cooks.
+The best part is the slow cooker makes dinner for you!

 The secret to my meatballs (and my meatloaf ) is ricotta cheese.
 I used to get grossed out by the milk-soaked bread used in a lot of recipes, so I searched for an alternative.
 I was so excited when this worked.
 The other trick is using fresh herbs, not dried ones.
 With fresh herbs, I find that you get a subtle hint of familiar Italian flavors without overpowering the cheesy beefiness of the meatball.